wrist mechanics online course featured image

 4. Reduce Grip Pressure

-Reduced grip pressure enhances your control of the golf club and frees you up to activate the wrist hinge on the downswing and power through to impact.
+Reduced grip pressure enhances your control of the golf club and frees you up to activate the wrist hinge on the downswing.

 Excessive grip pressure prompts tense muscles, causing them to contract and restricting your ability to hinge your wrists.
 An increased grip pressure creates a chain reaction as it causes your forearms to tense, and later, your chest joins in.